 To create a new appointment, double-click on the appointment start time.

-Alternatively, click on the New Appointment button on the calendar as shown below:
+Alternatively, select the New Appointment button on the top left of the calendar as shown below:

 Clients can also schedule their own appointments via Kalix's online scheduling widget.